 “Before I did fostering, I was a traffic warden, so I’m good at reading a situation and using humour to defuse tension.
 One of the children said to me that it was so hard to be angry with me because I was funny.
 I remember a time when she wasn’t talking to me and I wanted to know what she wanted for tea.
 She was laying on the settee, just ignoring me, and I said to her do you want chips or mash?
 She just flicked her eyes at me, and I said to her, ‘What’s that?
 One blink for chips, two for mash?’ – and it’s humour like that, that brings her out of the mood!”

-Extending patience and kindness is important to Alison, especially when engaging with birth parents.
-In relation to one situation, Alison recalls, “To start off with her mum was a little bit threatened by me, but over time we built trust and started to get along with each other.”
+Extending patience and kindness is important to Anna, especially when engaging with birth parents.
+In relation to one situation, Anna recalls, “To start off with her mum was a little bit threatened by me, but over time we built trust and started to get along with each other.”

 ‘G’ has been with Anna since last November and during Covid, home-schooling was a trying time but they both got through it.
 Anna reflects that, “When you’re responsible for someone else’s child, you have a high standard because you want them to achieve so much.”